 In these bags, the respondent found a tomato, cheese, bread, two bottles of water, a toothbrush, and toothpaste.

 Around an hour later, a “big white bus” arrived.
 One police officer confiscated the mobile phones of a group of 60 men and put them in a plastic bag.
-Then they were loaded into the bus.
+They were then loaded into the bus.
 Two of the officers with the red bandages and expendable metal batons entered the bus as well.

 Two cars drove in front of the bus to escort it.
 One of them was the van that was previously used for transporting the group from the hotel, whereas the other was a smaller car.